Skip to main content

 Taxes

-Both the employer and the employee are responsible for paying FICA, which is a combination of Social Security and Medicare taxes.
-They each pay Social Security taxes at a rate of 6.2% each until the employee reaches the wage of $168,600 in 2024, which is an increase from the 2023 limit of $160,200.
+• The employer and the employee are responsible for paying FICA, which is a combination of Social Security and Medicare taxes.

-Both the employer and employee pay Medicare taxes of 1.45% each on all wages paid.
-The additional Medicare threshold is $200,000, at which point the employee is required to pay an additional tax at a rate of 0.9%.
+• Both the employer and employee pay Medicare taxes of 1.45% each on all wages paid.

 High wage earners and federal tax limits